joshuadavidnelson/disable-blog/readme.txt

 Does the following:

-* Removes 'Posts' Admin Menu
+* Removes 'Posts' Admin Menu.
-* Removes 'post' post type from most queries
+* Removes 'post' post type from most queries.
-* Disables the Feed for Posts
+* Disables the Feed for Posts.
-* Redirects 'New Post' and 'Edit Post' admin pages to 'New Page' and 'Edit Page' admin pages
+* Redirects 'New Post' and 'Edit Post' admin pages to 'New Page' and 'Edit Page' admin pages.
-* Redirects 'Comments' admin page with query variable post_type=post to main comments page
+* Redirects 'Comments' admin page with query variable `post_type=post` to main comments page.
+* Disable comments feed only if 'post' is only type shown.
-* Redirects Single Posts, Post Archives, Tag & Category archives to home page (the latter two are only redirected if 'post' post type is the only post type associated with it)
+* Redirects Single Posts, Post Archives, Tag & Category archives to home page (the latter two are only redirected if 'post' post type is the only post type associated with it).
-* Filters out the 'post' post type fromm 'Comments' admin page
+* Filters out the 'post' post type fromm 'Comments' admin page.
-* Removes Post from '+New' admin bar menu
+* Removes Post from '+New' admin bar menu.
-* Removes post-related dashboard widgets
+* Removes post-related dashboard widgets.
-* Hides number of posts and comment count on Activity dashboard widget
+* Hides number of posts and comment count on Activity dashboard widget.
-* Removes 'Writing' Options from Settings Menu
+* Removes/Redirects 'Writing' Options from Settings Menu.
-* Redirects 'Writing' Options to General Options
-* Hides 'Posts' options on 'Menus' admin page
+* Hides 'Posts' options on 'Menus' admin page.
-* Removes Post Related Widgets
+* Removes Post Related Widgets.
-* Disables "Press This" functionality
+* Disables "Press This" functionality.
-* Disables "Post By Email" functionality
-* Forces Reading Settings: show_on_front, pages_for_posts, and posts_on_front, if they are not already set
+* Forces Reading Settings: `show_on_front`, `pages_for_posts`, and `posts_on_front`, if they are not already set.
+* Removes Available Tools from admin menu and redirects page (houses Press This and Category/Tag converter).
+* Hide/redirect discussion options page if 'post' is the only post type supporting it (typically supported by pages).
+* Filter comment counts to remove comments associated with 'post' post type.
+* Remove feed link from front end (for WP >= 4.4.0), remove comment feed link if 'post' is the only post type supporting comments.
+* Hide options in Reading Settings page related to posts (shows front page and search engine options only now).
-* Hides other post-related reading options, except Search Engine Visibilty
+* Hides other post-related reading options, except Search Engine Visibilty.
-* Removes post from author archive query
+* Removes post from author archive query.
 * Removes comment and trackback support for posts.
 * Alters the comment count to remove any comments associated with 'post' post type.